infinitypacific/Rig/README.md

-# PAINT RIG INF edit V1.1
+# PAINT RIG INF edit V1.2
-## ONLY WORKS IN Blender 3.4+
+## ONLY WORKS IN Blender 3.4+ eevee
 Drivers need to be updated upon duplicate,
-Character Textures need to be uploaded 4 times, Material.001, Texture.001, Texture.003, Texture.005.
+Character Textures need to be uploaded 4 times, Body, Mouth, eye, and eyebrow.
 "shortened" and "PaintRigV3INFedit" need to be in the same folder.
-### 1.1 Update
+### 1.2 Update
-Added a viriety of new textures, improved user interface
+All Textures Have Been Added